KPS 9566: Character set 0x27/0xA7 (row number 7, encircled, superscript, subscript, fractions)

+Mapped to Private Use Area, shown simulated.

 Character set 0x28/0xA8 (row number 8, unit, quantity and currency symbols)

 This set contains symbols for units of measure and currency.
 Those present in ASCII (highlighted) are shown below mapped to Basic Latin codepoints (consistent with articles on other CJK character sets), but are mapped to the Halfwidth and Fullwidth Forms block when used in an encoding which combines KPS 9566 with ASCII.

 The Kelvin sign was replaced with a euro sign in the 2003 edition.
 The 2011 edition includes an alternative encoding of the Kelvin sign at 0xE988.

 Compare and contrast with the repertoire of unit symbols included in row 7 of KS X 1001.